AGAINST THE COLONIAL CARCERAL DIASPORA

 African women’s leadership in rebellion against imperialism has traversed normative geographical and temporal understandings.
 In a time understood as postcolonial, whether read as “after the era of colonialism” or “affected by the era of colonialism,” the lives and wisdoms of those enduring penal systems demonstrate time-defying realities.
 Notably, the reality of imprisonment, suppression and extralegal punishment for African women’s political non-conformity reveal a colonial carceral diaspora, from which African people have named the prison as the preeminent sphere of social death globally.

-Both the prison and the notion of a universal womanhood exist as colonial inventions dually repressing African women’s liberatory practice.
-While numerous historical studies demonstrate that precolonial Africa featured gender diversity in political structures (the female king of Igboland, armies of women in Dahomey), coloniality introduced a limited conceptualization of womanhood (see Achebe 2000; Achebe 2011; Amadiume 1987; Oyěwùmí 1997, Were 2017).
+Both the prison and the notion of a universal womanhood exist as colonial inventions dually repressing African women’s liberatory practice. i While numerous historical studies demonstrate that precolonial Africa featured gender diversity in political structures (the female king of Igboland, armies of women in Dahomey), coloniality introduced a limited conceptualization of womanhood (see Achebe 2000; Achebe 2011; Amadiume 1987; Oyěwùmí 1997, Were 2017).
 That narrow womanhood is a “contingent invention of Western, patriarchal epistemes, which has then been extended in conceptualizing the liminal public-private subjectivity of African political womanhood (Were 2017, 561).
 This womanhood rests not just on the political binary of a public-private sphere, but on a socially enforced sexed binary that invisibilizes and harms countless people who are born with chromosomal or genital difference (as they are intersex) or who reject the assignment of one sex or gender to transition to another (as they are transgender) (Kaggwa 2011; Kolanyane-Kesupile and McAllister 2021; Swarr, Gross and Theron 2009).
 The ultimate purpose of the social construction of gender difference is not just social control, whereby the world is divided neatly into two classes of people for the sake of cultural order, but also domination of one class by another, along racialized lines.
 In the context of African political womanhood, this plays out in the postcolonial project of nation-building, which silences the political presence of the feminized (Were 2017).

 The silencing of African political womanhood occurs through cultural hegemony, where a taken-for-granted ideology of the natural order of gender permeates various, interacting social institutions (Hill Collins 1990).
 However, more centrally for this essay, it also occurs through overt force.
 I situate African political womanhood as a form of insight into and resistance against the force that reifies the colonial carceral.
 Developed by Mecke Nagel (2015), the framework of the colonial carceral describes the temporal, material and philosophical connections between European colonial power and the advent of the carceral society, as marked by the development of prisons.